MicrosoftDocs/sql-docs/docs/troubleshooters/replication/troubleshoot-tran-repl-errors.md

      ![Dist Agent Success](media/troubleshooting-tran-repl-errors/dist-agent-success.png)

-## Enable Verbose Logging
+## Enable verbose logging on any agent
-Sometimes the errors we find in the agent history prove to be insufficient in helping determine what's going wrong.
+Sometimes the errors we find in the agent history prove to be insufficient in helping determine what's gone wrong.
 As such,  you have the ability to enable verbose logging on each agent - the steps are the same for each agent, you just need to make sure you're selecting the correct agent in **Job Activity Monitor**.

    >[!NOTE]
    > The agents may either be on the publisher, or the subscriber, depending on if it's a pull or push subscription.
 If you can't find the agent you're looking for on the server you're looking at, try checking the other server as well.